hyperledger-labs/business-partner-agent/scripts/scenarios/local-network/readme.md

   ./register-dids.sh
   ...
   ```
-  followed by whatever startup commmand you are using (e.g. `docker-compose up`), this assumes you didn't tear down the resolver or von-network, if you did, just run `./start_infra.sh` first.
+  followed by whatever startup commmand you are using (e.g. `docker-compose up`), this assumes you didn't tear down the resolver or von-network, if you did, just run `./infra.sh start` first.

 ## Building